What to See in Turin in One Day: Is Turin Worth Visiting?

 • Opening hours: Always open

-After visiting the cathedral and Royal Palace, make a quick stop at Porta Palatine, the only standing Roman gate left in Turin.
+After visiting the cathedral and Royal Palace, I made a quick stop at Porta Palatine, the only standing Roman gate left in Turin.
 Originally, there were four gates, but this one is the survivor.
 It’s not entirely Roman, though—the two side towers were added in the 15th century.
 Despite that, Porta Palatina is still considered the best-preserved Roman monument in northern Italy.

 The site is conveniently close to tram stops that can whisk you off to your next destination, the Mole Antonelliana.